rafaelscnunes/COS738-AutomaticPatentClassification/README.md

 2. import  - parses all .txt or .TXT on ./input and generates ./output/
 \<RPI>.csv, \<RPI>_parsed.txt and ./import.log;
 3. pre_processing - based on full.csv generates dataset.csv containing
-title|resume|ipc, with stemmed text using nltk.stem
+title|resume|ipc, with stemmed text using nltk.stem.RSLPStemmer()
-.RSLPStemmer() and considering only the first IPC label of multi-label patent applications.
+and considering only the first IPC label of multi-label patent applications.

 ## Inputs